 Noodles & Company

-I wrote about the vegan options at Noodles & Company several years ago, and it’s still one of my most popular posts.
+I wrote about the vegan options at Noodles & Company several years ago.
+It’s still one of my most popular posts.

 Noodles & Company is a fast casual chain that’s similar in tone to Panera or Baja Fresh.
-They have a few vegan options; however, there used to be more.
+They have a few vegan fast food options.
+However, there used to be more.

 Their current vegan options include: